phuongthai-ai/health-coach/README.md

-# Gesundheitstrainer – AI Health Coach
+## Summary

-Building AI course project – personal AI idea developed in the Elements of AI course.
+This project is a Building AI course project developed as part of the "Elements of AI" course.

-## Zusammenfassung
-Dieses Projekt ist ein KI-Kursprojekt im Rahmen des Kurses „Elements of AI“.
-Ziel ist es, eine persönliche KI-Idee zu entwickeln, die Menschen dabei unterstützt, ihre Gesundheit besser zu verstehen und im Alltag gesündere Entscheidungen zu treffen.
+The goal is to create a personal AI idea that helps people better understand their health and make healthier decisions in everyday life.